thm-projects/arsnova-flashcards/.docker/docker_readme.md

 # first stop the app and remove containers as described above, then run

 sudo docker-compose -f <path-to-docker-compose-file> pull

-# or when you have streamed the compose file:
-wget -qO- projects.thm.de/compose-arsnova-cards  | sudo docker-compose -f - pull
-# or
-wget -qO- projects.thm.de/compose-linux-cards  | sudo docker-compose -f - pull

 # then restart the app as described as above
 ```